Cosmic Craft Mural for Jimi Hendrix’s Electric Lady Studio

-Electric Lady Mural
+Jimi Hendrix Electric Lady Mural

-In response to Jimi Hendrix’ request to create space, artist Lance Jost has painted you into the interior of the Electric Lady Cosmic Craft with full views of your eminent relationship to eternity as you are hurtling through endless space—riding along the rainbow bridge to “kiss the sky.”
+In response to Jimi Hendrix’ request to create space, artist, Lance Jost has painted you into the interior of the Electric Lady Cosmic Craft with full views of your eminent relationship to eternity as you are hurtling through endless space; riding along the Rainbow Bridge to “kiss the sky.”

 Lance Jost welcomes the challenge to create your imagination in vividly depicted style and a broad spectrum of unique materials.